stjordanis/Uptrend-Machine-Learning-Analytics-Platform/README.md

 <h1 align="center">Uptrend Machine Learning Analytics</h1>

-<strong>Uptrend</strong> is built on top of SciKit-Learn, Flask to transform data into JSON format and deploy into API to support seamless RESTful data transfer for fast integration within a business.
+<strong>Uptrend</strong> is built on top of SciKit-Learn, Flask to transform data into JSON format with API routes to support seamless RESTful data transfer for fast integration into exisiting systems or databases.
 HTML/JS/CSS are used with Tableau and Mapbox to develop a full-stack front-end application for readily available data visualizations in order to make business decisions on the machine learning intelligence it provides in a highly rapid manner.

-<p align="center">Prebuilt demo leverages Artifical Neural Networks to predict consumer behavior and vizualize in Tableau</p>
+<p align="center">Prebuilt demo leverages AArtificial Neural Networks to predict consumer behavior and vizualize in Tableau</p>

 <div align="center">